No products in the basket.

 Frequently, people tell us that they’d love the smoother running that comes with enhanced off-road fuel, but that they can’t afford the extra few pennies per litre.
-And, from their perspective, this makes sense: after all, many businesses run on narrow margins, farms especially.
-They view the better fuel as a luxury, something that makes their day-to-day job easier, but doesn’t have an impact (or in fact has a negative impact!) on their profit margins.
+And, from their perspective, that makes sense: after all, many businesses run on narrow margins, farms especially.
+They view the better fuel as a luxury, something that makes their day-to-day job easier, but doesn’t make an impact on their profit margins.

 This couldn’t be farther from the truth.
-The fact is, additised fuel pays dividends that aren’t just convenience-based.
-Once you look at the statistics, it’s impossible to say that the savvy buyer shouldn’t be additising their off-road diesel in 2016.
+The fact is, additised fuel pays dividends.
+Once you look at the statistics, it’s impossible to say that the savvy buyer shouldn’t be additising their off-road diesel in 2018.

 First off, there’s the save on maintenance and components.
 Operators are used to tractors, construction vehicles, and other off-road equipment being able to run on the cheapest fuel available and come out the other end relatively unscathed.
 The fact is, that’s just not the case with this new generation of ethyl alcohol and fish oil-contaminated red diesel: if allowed to run unchecked, it’ll do real damage over time to various parts of the engine, particularly the fuel injectors.
 Experienced off-road operators don’t need to be told that injectors can cost thousands of pounds apiece to replace – and some statistics we’re seeing say that if you run a tractor or a piece of construction equipment on the sub-standard off-road fuel that’s all over the marketplace right now, you can expect to be replacing them yearly.